iterative/mlem.ai/content/docs/gto/dvc.md

 ```

 Now you should commit changes to Git, and you can register versions and assign
-stages using that new commit.
+stages referencing the new commit.

 ```cli
 $ git add artifacts.yaml